-This describes which basis of the employee’s earnings are used for calculating pension contributions.
+This describes what basis of the employee’s earnings you use to calculate pension contributions.

 This includes your employee details and pension contribution amounts.
 You can transfer employee data to The People’s Pension by uploading a file – either manually or transferred automatically through your payroll software (if your payroll provider supports this).

 Alternatively you may be able to manually key in the data.